 Maybe this isn’t the right question, and perhaps there are unique kinds of wisdom?
 In that case, this mental asset may be situational, even perhaps temporary—our training and education impact situational awareness.

 “Knowing yourself is the beginning of all wisdom.” ― Aristotle

 Is this the key to knowing what mental skills to use?
 Is this how to increase your wisdom?
 Are there situations where intuition is a better option than reason, common sense, or observational skills?
 If that is true, then it is a combination of things.
 It’s enlightened judgment and uncanny ability to understand the underlying root cause.
 As we’ll discuss shortly, some feel three main ways to get this commodity are wisdom gained by experience, observation, or simply using common sense.

 Indeed, wisdom can be elusive, and gaining it doesn’t come easily for most of us.
 Living a long life doesn’t make you wise.
-However, living longer increases the probability of gathering knowledge or experience be an asset.
+However, living longer increases the probability of gathering knowledge or experience being an asset.
 If you are young, it doesn’t mean you can’t be wise.
 People can show wisdom at any age.

 Wisdom Gained By Common Sense